krestfield/docs/certdog/certdog_ha_config.md

 * dbssl_trust.jks

-To node2 and node3 at the same location.
+To node2 and node3 at the same location

 <br>

 ### 4. Prepare the primary

-Next, we configure node1 as the primary.
+Next, we configure node1 as the primary

 Open a PowerShell window and navigate to: